Blobtoe/Android-APT-Decoder-V2/README.md

 # Android APT Decoder V2 (Work In Progress)
-An APT Decoder that allows you to decoder weather satellites on your phone

-## About
 The is my second "attempt" at a APT decoder for android devices.

 ## Installing